wp-plugins/posts-in-page/readme.txt

 == Frequently Asked Questions ==

-Q: What is the point of this plugin?.
+= What is the point of this plugin? =

-A: Well, some of our clients wanted to output some posts in a specific page without fiddling with templates.
+Well, some of our clients wanted to output some posts in a specific page without fiddling with templates.
 This plugin goes well page specific sidebars and giving you a more granular control of sidebars on specific categories/post-types etc.

-Q: How do I change the output template
+= How do I change the output template =

-A: Simply copy the posts_loop_template.php to your theme directory and make changes as necessary.
-You can even rename it - but make sure to indicate that in the shortcode using the template='template_name.php'.
+Simply copy the posts_loop_template.php to your theme directory and make changes as necessary.

+You can even rename it - but make sure to indicate that in the shortcode using the `template='template_name.php'`.

 You can even use multiple layouts for each shortcode if you like.

 == Changelog ==

+= 1.0.4 =
+* Minor housekeeping, added author, updated readme.txt.

+= 1.0.3 =
-1. 2012-06-07: Added single post or specific post capabilities.
+* Added single post or specific post capabilities.

 == Upgrade Notice ==

-Latest versions mean latest security, latest features and the best time!
+= 1.0.4 =
+* Minor housekeeping, added author, updated readme.txt.
+No security or urgent changes.

+= 1.0.3 =
+* Added single post or specific post capabilities.

 == Road Map ==